Best Diet for Boa Constrictor

 Boa Constrictor Nutritional Profile

 Every Boa Constrictor has nutritional demands driven by its 6x2x2 feet minimum for adults build, generally docile energy, and expected 20-30+ years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Boa Constrictor reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Boa Constrictor to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Boa Constrictor to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Boa Constrictor